Nonprofit Trends to Watch in 2023

 Impactful Trends in Philanthropy

-There are a few key trends in philanthropy that nonprofits should be aware of in order to stay ahead of the curve.
+There are a few key trends in philanthropy that nonprofits should be aware of to stay ahead of the curve.

 • Impact investing is on the rise.
-More and more donors are interested in investing in that will positively impact society rather than simply writing a check.
-This trend is being driven by the millennial generation, who want to make sure their money is making a difference.
+More donors are interested in investing in something that will positively impact society rather than simply writing a check.
+The millennial generation is driving this trend, as they want to make sure their money is making a difference.

 • Donor-advised funds are becoming more popular.
 These funds allow donors to give money to a nonprofit of their choice now but receive the tax deduction later.
 This will enable donors to get the maximum tax benefit while still having the flexibility to choose which organization they want to support.